georgemarklow/georgemarklow/book-list.md

 ## Personal Development
+- [ ] Everyday Bias: Identifying and Navigating Unconscious Judgments in Our Daily Lives
 - [ ] The Workshop Survival Guide: How to design and teach educational workshops that work every time
 - [ ] The Workshop Book: How to design and lead successful workshops
 - [ ] The First Minute: How to Start Conversations That Get Results